Profile information

 Description

 We have a mixed regenerative farm with sheep, Dexter beef cattle and a flock of pasture raised laying hens on Ireland’s wild Dingle Peninsula.
-As we don’t have spare accommodation on the farm for much of the year, we are ideally looking for someone travelling with their own campervan for accommodation.
-For short stays, we do have a spare room in the house but as we have two young kids this isn’t ideal for longer stays.
+We have a spare room in the house for accommodation, or plenty of space to park a campervan if you’re travelling with one.

-There are a wide range of tasks available that you can assist with - this ranges from daily laying hen chores (moving the eggmobile, feeding, collecting and packing eggs), to weeding around the veggie garden, to mulching newly planted trees and hedges, to chopping firewood and other daily farm tasks.
+There are a wide range of tasks available that you can assist with - this ranges from daily laying hen chores (feeding, collecting and packing eggs), to weeding around the veggie garden, to mulching newly planted trees and hedges, to chopping firewood and other daily farm tasks.

 As a regenerative farm, we aim to farm in such a way that builds soil and increases biodiversity while at the same time producing nutrient dense food.
 All the animals on the farm have a role to play in helping us to add fertility back to the land.